HITECHCRIME/HC_SG151/README.md

 ```

+not alone

 wanna say it all
 i don't know
 what the fuck you want with me
 i'm not a fucking animal

+hey so

+what don't you find some leverage
+sewing stitches from all the heartbreak

 let me go now
 let me go now